 For example, "k2" exists on LON and NYC. "k2" is removed from NYC while LON is offline.
 When you bring LON back online, "k2" still exists at that location.
 If you push state from NYC to LON, the transfer does not affect "k2" on LON.

-To ensure contents of the cache are identical after state transfer, remove all data from the cache on the receiving site before pushing state.
-Use the |
+To ensure the contents of the cache are identical after state transfer, remove all data from the cache on the receiving cluster before pushing state.

 For example, "k1,v1" exists on LON and NYC.
-LON goes offline so you push state transfer to LON from NYC, which brings LON back online.
+LON goes offline, so you push state transfer to LON from NYC, which brings LON back online.
 Before state transfer completes, a client puts "k1,v2" on LON.

 Automatic state transfer